 Prices of bitcoins have been consistently higher than other exchanges due to reported month long or more delays of processing fiat currency withdrawals.
 Until now, the theory had been that customers could gain access to their funds quicker by requesting withdrawals based in bitcoins.
-This led to bitcoin prices at a premium on MtGox as customers were willing to pay more to convert their funds into a more easily transferred currency.
-As a result, spreads between the price of bitcoins at MtGox and other major exchanges such as BTC-e and Bitstamp reached over $200 last month.
+This led to bitcoin prices at a premium on MtGox as customers were willing to their funds into a more easily transferred currency.
+As a result, spreads between the price of bitcoins at MtGox and other major exchanges such as BTC-e and Bitstamp reached over .

 Currently, customers have begun to also experience delays in bitcoin withdrawals as well.
 Regarding this, MtGox has issued this statement to customers that followed a similar one a few days ago.